josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🚩_Angleland_Ahoy/🪑_alt_committees.md

-# 🪑 But I Want To Play As...?

-Well **tough.**

-Why not play as other parties?
+# 🪑 Alternative Committees — Angleland RPG

+Not every Angleland party has a Committee you can meaningfully face down.
+Some collapse under their own contradictions, others implode by design.

+---

+## 🟠 Lib Dems

+- **Style:** Earnest, well-meaning, and armed with too many flowcharts.
-- **Lib Dems:** Do we honestly think they could all agree on one thing long enough to form a Committee?
+- **Satire:** They can’t agree on one thing long enough to form a coherent Committee.
+- **⭐ Gameplay:** Auto-collapse by Year 2.
+Roll a d6:
+  - 1–3 = they split into rival micro-committees.
+  - 4–6 = they quietly merge into someone else’s Committee.

+---

+## 🌱 Greens

+- **Style:** Fractious, ecological, and permanently mid-split.
-- **Greens:** Equally fractious; likely to split into three Committees before Year 2.
+- **Satire:** Likely to break into three Committees before Year 2.
+- **⭐ Gameplay:** By Year 3, replace them with **3 Mini-Committees**.
+  - Roll +Party separately for each.
+  - Success = +1 Party (eco-wing boost).
+  - Failure = +1 Red Flag (“another schism”).

+---

+## 🟦 Reform

-- **Reform:** They’re trying, but their strange shade of blue doesn’t suit any pale skintone — and that feels like their niche by choice.
+- **Style:** Trying hard to be a Committee, dressed in a strange shade of blue that doesn’t suit anyone in Angleland.
+- **Satire:** In the Angleland setting, Reform is bluntly portrayed as a racist faction — obsessed with keeping itself pale and exclusive.
+- **⭐ Gameplay:** Roll +Party.
+  - Success = you recruit a “True Believer” bloc.
+  - Failure = bloc implodes in recriminations.
+  - Either way, add +1 Red Flag by Year 5 — exclusivity rots coalitions from within.

+---

+## 🎲 Designer’s Note

-Do you honestly think any of them can consolidate full executive control of Angleland in a decade?
+Do you honestly think any of these Committees could consolidate full executive control of Angleland in a decade?

-**Your call; you are supposed to try to *win* the game.**
+Your call.
+You’re supposed to *win* the game.

+---

+*Angleland RPG — Satire, not a how-to manual.*